-${\rm D}{\rm w}$ values for a wide range of additional elements may be found in the corresponding product sheet.
+Dw values for a wide range of additional elements may be found in the corresponding product sheet.

 Cd, Zn and Ga are very well retained at HCl concentrations >1M.
-This is especially interesting
+This is especially interesting with respect to Ga separation chemistry as Ga is not retained at 1 - 2M HCl on most resins.

-In ${\rm HNO}{{\!\!3}}$ of the elements shown here only Ag is retained whereas e.g. Ga and Zn are not.
+In HNO3 of the elements shown here only Ag is retained whereas e.g. Ga and Zn are not.